better-internet/radworks-docs/docs/understanding-radicle/troubleshooting.md

 You can solve the issue by fixing your `SSH_ASKPASS`.
 One nice trick can be to have a wrapper like `pass show radicle-password` in `~/bin/print-radicle-pw` and then use `SSH_ASKPASS=print-radicle-pw git push rad`.

+# Lost Passphrase

+**Caution**: this advice involves manually deleting a file created by radicle.
+If you are at all unsure then reach out to us on the previously mentioned channels.

+If you lost your passphrase for your radicle identity, there is currently no way to restore it.
+To start with a new identity, you need to delete the `active_profile` file.
+This file stores the `active_profile_id` that points radicle to the profile aka directory it needs to access for your identity specific data.
+The `active_profile` file can be found under `$XDG_CONFIG_HOME/radicle-link/active_profile`.
+Stop the app _before_ removing the file.
+When you start it up again, the app should automatically begin with the onboarding screen to create a new identity.

 [di]: understanding-radicle/glossary#device-id
 [gs]: getting-started.md